justyoyo123/CooperEats/backend/spring-boot/README.md

 # How to Start up Spring Boot Application Locally
+**I recommend using this method for general testing since it loads faster than the docker compose method**

 Use this command to create a local docker container running Postgres: